List of VeggieTales characters: Pa Grape

 Pa Grape (introduced 1994) is a wise, elderly green grape.
-He has a bushy gray mustache and eyebrows, wears a black top hat, oval framed glasses, and speaks with a slight Yiddish accent.
+He has a bushy white mustache and eyebrows, wears a black top hat, glasses, and speaks with a slight Yiddish accent.
 Pa is often seen as a trusted authority figure amongst the VeggieTales cast, though he sometimes comes off as senile when he shares some of his slightly odder anecdotes.
-According to an interview in the "What's the Big Idea?" magazine, Pa stated he was held back in the 2nd grade for 13 years and was worried about his lack of any physical eyes.
-Pa made his first appearance in "God Wants Me to Forgive Them!?!" as the father of The Grapes of Wrath.
-He is typically cast as a sage or fatherly figure, including such roles as Jesse in "Dave and the Giant Pickle," Little Joe's father in "The Ballad of Little Joe," Mordecai in "Esther...
-The Girl Who Became Queen," and the angel sent to guide Gideon (Larry the Cucumber) in "Gideon: Tuba Warrior."
-He also has a reoccurring role as the captain of The Pirates Who Don't Do Anything, appearing alongside Larry and Mr. Lunt and starring as the lead of their own feature film.
-Pa likes to invent and tinker as well, a part of his personality that is influenced by his role as the eccentric Victorian inventor Seymour Schwenk in the holiday specials "The Star of Christmas" and "An Easter Carol."
+According to an interview in the "What's the Big Idea?" magazine, Pa stated he was held back in the second grade for thirteen years and was worried about his lack of any physical eyes.
+Pa made his first appearance in "God Wants Me to Forgive Them!?!" as the father of the Grapes of Wrath.
+He is typically cast as a sage or fatherly figure, including such roles as Mordecai in "Esther...
+The Girl Who Became Queen", and the angel sent to guide Gideon (Larry the Cucumber) in "Gideon: Tuba Warrior".
+He also has a reoccurring role as the captain of the Pirates Who Don't Do Anything, appearing alongside Larry and Mr. Lunt and starring as the lead of the film.
+Pa likes to invent and tinker as well, a part of his personality that is influenced by his role as the eccentric Victorian inventor Seymour Schwenk in the holiday specials "The Star of Christmas" and "An Easter Carol".

 When Pa appeared in VeggieTales in the House and VeggieTales in the City, he appeared with eyes for the very first time, as well as gaining a tinier hat and a bushier mustache that completely covered his mouth.
 He is seen owning a general store in the house, built into the side of the kitchen island.
 His store is used as the setting for many of the episodes.
 He almost always tries teaching a lesson or giving biblical advice to the other Veggies, but is initially ignored on occasion.
 For The VeggieTales Show, Pa appears frequently as a narrator for the show's Bible story segments and often helps decide what Bible stories are best to use for the topic of the day's show.
-He also stops wearing his hat in this series.